LGBTQ rights in Chechnya: Anti-gay persecution in 2017 and 2019

 On the same day, Russian President Vladimir Putin backed an inquiry into a reported crackdown on gay people in the republic of Chechnya, in the North Caucasus.

 On 11 May 2017, police arrested five activists in Moscow while attempting to deliver a petition to Moscow prosecutors.

 Several Chechen citizens have spoken out about their detention and torture, fleeing the region for other parts of Russia and to safe-houses provided by LGBT activists.

 On 16 May 2017, LGBT activist groups in France reported that they had filed a complaint with the International Criminal Court (ICC) against Ramzan Kadyrov.
 Though Putin has formally withdrawn Russia as a signatory to the Rome Statute, the complaint notes that the court still has a mandate to investigate until November 2017.

 Numerous national leaders and other public figures in the West condemned Chechnya's actions, and protests were held in Russia and elsewhere.
 A report released in December 2018 by the Organization for Security and Cooperation in Europe (OSCE) confirmed claims that persecution of LGBT persons had taken place and was ignored by authorities.

 On 11 January 2019, it was reported that another 'gay purge' had begun in the country in December 2018, with several gay men and women being detained.
 The Russian LGBT Network believes that around 40 persons were detained and two killed.

 On 6 March 2019, feminist protest punk rock band Pussy Riot held a demonstration on the steps of South Australia's Parliament, calling on the Australian government to offer asylum to the persecuted gay people of Chechnya.
 Pussy Riot band member Masha Alyokhina told reporters:Just in January this year, 40 people were arrested and at least two of them were killed.
 And this is just the beginning of this year...
 It's not just about one or two presidents … it's a so-called tradition of Chechnya to kill people who are gay and lesbian... part of the tradition of Chechen people is to kill those women who has so-called 'immoral being', and immoral being is for example to have a divorce, or to have a short skirt and so on...So we are here because we want to stop it, and we want the world to know what is going on in our country.In May 2019, Human Rights Watch reported that Chechnya police have renewed its crackdown on LGBT people.
 Allegedly, police have started using unlawful detentions, beatings, and humiliation of men they presume to be gay or bisexual.

 EU's Sanctions

-In March 2021, Reuters reported that the EU has put immediate sanctions on both Chechnya and Russia due to ongoing government sponsored and backed violence against LGBTQIA+ individuals.
+In March 2021, Reuters reported that the EU has put immediate sanctions on two government officials working in Chechnya due to ongoing government sponsored and backed violence against LGBTQIA+ individuals.